Erasmus+ is an educational programme for Higher Education students, staff and institutions. It is funded by the European Commission.

 Please note that we advise all students to apply before the autumn deadline in order to qualify for grant distribution.
 There will be a finite amount of grant money that will be allocated to participants who apply by 1 April.

 - Please note that there are a limited number of places per host institution, and therefore applications are treated on a first-come, first-served basis.
-Do not miss out.
-Lodge your application early!
+Don't miss out – get your application in early!

 - For your application to be formally accepted onto the Erasmus programme you also need to complete a Provisional Learning Agreement (PLA).
 This is a proposal of what you plan to study at your host university.
 You will need to discuss this with your EDC and have it signed by them.
-An approved PLA indicates to the International Programmes Office that you have the support and approval from your department to study abroad.
-Keep in mind that that the PLA can be amended at a later date, however, it will once again require a signature from your EDC approving the change.
-Joint degree students are also required to consult their Personal Academic Tutor (PAT) and obtain approval to study abroad.
+An approved PLA indicates to the Study Abroad Office what modules you will be taking abroad and will be used to populate the Final Learning Agreement.

 A Grant Contract